-This fellowship, granted annually, provides a six-month stipend of $11,000 for Ph.D. candidates enrolled full time at their educational institution.
+This fellowship, granted biennially, provides a twelve-month stipend of $22,000 for Ph.D. candidates enrolled full time at their educational institution.
 It is not deferrable or renewable; it must be accepted during the academic year following the application submission.
 It cannot be held concurrently with a comparable year-long fellowship unless the SAM award is accepted on an honorary basis.
-It may be held consecutively with a short-term fellowship or short-term teaching/TA position, where short-term is defined as fewer than six months.
-A student who possesses a full-year fellowship or teaching position from their home institution for the fellowship year must make arrangements to decrease their existing funding to a half-year stipend; alternately, the awardee may accept the SAM fellowship on an honorary basis.
 The fellowship does not provide payment of tuition or fees.
 The society encourages the student’s home institution to provide tuition fellowships and fee waivers during the fellowship period.
-The winner is informed before the Society’s Annual Conference in the spring; a public announcement is made at the conference.
+The winner is selected before the Society’s Annual Conference in the spring; a public announcement is made at the conference.

 To apply for the fellowship, you must be:

 - A full-time graduate student at a U.S. or Canadian university with proof of good standing at your educational institution.